brzewVCE/LMBreach/README.md

 - **Module Handling**: Load and execute custom modules tailored for specific testing scenarios.
 - **Payload and Jailbreak Integration**: Incorporate diverse payloads and jailbreak scripts to challenge language models.
 - **Session Management**: Maintain detailed session information and view comprehensive module data.
-- **Customizable API Endpoint**: Configure the HTTP address to connect to your language model API.
+- **Customizable API Endpoint**: Configure the HTTP address to connect to your language model API hosted by LM Studio.
 - **Interactive CLI**: Navigate and utilize the tool efficiently with an intuitive command-line interface.

 ## Installation